earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 ---
 layout: single
-title: "Introduction to Multispectral Imagery -  Remote Sensing Data in R "
+title: "Introduction to Spatial and Spectral Resolution: Multispectral Imagery"
-excerpt: "Learn the key components of working with multispectral imagery.
-Learn the difference between active and passive sensors, the electromagnetic spectrum and space-borne vs airborne sensors. "
+excerpt: "Multispectral imagery can be provided at different resolutions and may contain different bands or types of light.
+Learn about spectral vs spatial resolution as it relates to spectral data."
 authors: ['Leah Wasser']
-modified: '2017-12-07'
+modified: '2017-12-08'
 category: [courses]
 class-lesson: ['spectral-data-fire-r']
 permalink: /courses/earth-analytics/multispectral-remote-sensing-data/introduction-multispectral-imagery-r/